 |MATH:1440 Mathematics for the Biological Sciences||ALEKS|

-There are two different math placement tests available to students: the ALEKS math placement test and the Math Placement Test, Level 3 (MPT 3).
+There are two different math placement tests available to students: the ALEKS math placement test and the Advanced Math Placement test (formerly known as the MPT 3).
 Students should contact their advisors if they are unsure of which exam to take.

-Students who have taken a calculus course either in high school or at another college or university should take the MPT 3 first.
-Any student who takes the MPT 3 first and earns an 8 or lower should then take the ALEKS math placement test.
+Students who have taken a calculus course either in high school or at another college or university should take the Advanced Math Placement test first.
+Any student who takes the Advanced Math Placement test first and earns an 8 or lower should then take the ALEKS math placement test.

 Students who have not previously taken a calculus course should take the ALEKS math placement test.